salcad/PgsqlDalGenerator/README.md

 PgsqlDalGenerator
 =================

-Using PgsqlDalGenerator you can generate Function Caller Method, CRUD DAL Class, CRUD Stored Procedure
+Using PgsqlDalGenerator you can generate
+1. Function Caller Method
+2. CRUD DAL Class
+3. CRUD Stored Procedure

 PgsqlDalGenerator use T4 text template which is a mixture of text blocks and control logic that can generate a text file and it can generate any kind